 Some of you may have purchased discounted admission tickets at Cub Foods before the Fair opened, but if you didn’t you they are offering six days this season when you can buy discount tickets for the Minnesota State Fair.

 On each discount day a different group gets a reduced entrance price.
-When adults (13-64) are discounted they’ll pay $10 versus the regular $12 fee.
-When seniors (65+) and kids (5-12) are discounted they’ll pay $7 versus the standard $10 entrance fee.
+When adults (13-64) are discounted they’ll pay $9 versus the regular $12 fee.
+When seniors (65+) are discounted they’ll pay $9 versus $12.
+Kids (5-12) will have to pay $9 no matter what every day.

 - Adults and kids receive discounted admission.